How to increase revenue for your gym, fitness center and health club during COVID-19

 - By charging a reasonable fee for the workshop, your gym can make a few extra bucks on the side to keep you guys going.
 People will not hesitate in paying as long as they are able to extract value from your offerings.

-- By inviting people interested in joining your gym, you can give them a sneak peak on how engaged your community is.
+- By inviting people interested in joining your gym, you can give them a sneak peek at how engaged your community is.
 This will give them the confidence to sign up with your gym and purchase a membership.

 Host online workshops and take multiple appointments for the event using Appointy’s capacity booking feature.
 Through capacity booking, you can set capacities on certain appointment types that are helpful for taking appointments for online events and online workshops.